You may skip to the acutal setup.

 Fabrizio C provided an excellent answer on how to remove any one

 of them.
-The instance ${OS}
+The instance ${OS} in the for loop represents each line

-of the output of sudo os-prober
+of the output of sudo os-prober.

 $ sudo os-prober